splunk/splunk-sdk-python/examples/searchcommands_app/README.md

 splunk-sdk-python searchcommands_app example
 =============================================

-This app provides several examples of custom search commands which illustrate each of the base types:
+This app provides several examples of custom search commands that illustrate each of the base command types:

  Command          | Type       | Description
 :---------------- |:-----------|:-------------------------------------------------------------------------------------------
- countmatches     | Streaming  | Counts the number of non-overlapping matches to a regular expression in a set of fields. generatetext     | Generating | Generates a specified number of events containing a specified text string. pypygeneratetext |            | Executes generatetext with PyPy simulate         | Generating | Generates a sequence of events drawn from a csv file using repeated random sampling with replacement sum              | Reporting  | Adds all the numbers in a set of fields.
+ countmatches     | Streaming  | Counts the number of non-overlapping matches to a regular expression in a set of fields. generatetext     | Generating | Generates a specified number of events containing a specified text string. pypygeneratetext | Generating | Executes generatetext with the string 'PyPy'. simulate         | Generating | Generates a sequence of events drawn from a csv file using repeated random sampling with replacement. generatehello    | Generating | Generates a specified number of events containing the text string 'hello'. sum              | Reporting  | Adds all of the numbers in a set of fields. filter           | Eventing   | Filters records from the events stream based on user-specified criteria.

 The app is tested on Splunk 5 and 6.
 Here is its manifest: